stephen-v/tensorflow_alexnet_classify/README.md

 * cat and dog images [here](https://www.kaggle.com/c/dogs-vs-cats-redux-kernels-edition/data)

 ## Usage
-1. Make sure that you have already changed file directory to the right format.
+1'  Make sure that you have already changed file directory to the right format.

-    example:
+**example:**

     /path/to/train/cat/cat_1.jpg

     /path/to/train/cat/cat_2.jpg